ddosgrid/demo-box/README.md

 * Linux host OS: Tested on Debian 10 and Arch Linux
 ## Setup

-First, download the virtual box image from XZY
+First, download the virtual box image "demo.box" from XZY into your local repo:
 ```
 cd /path/to/local/repo
 curl -O XZY